Biography of Serjeant Charles Herbert Cooper (1076)

 Born in Edenham in 1892, between the months of October and December, Charles was the son of James William Cooper, a Woodman from Edenham, and Elizabeth Eleanor (nee Crowson) from Blatherwycke, Northamptonshire.
 James and Elizabeth were married in 1886 at St Marylebone, Westminster, London.
 They went on to have seven children all born in Edenham:

-William Sydney (1891)
+William Sydney Cooper, 1891, Edenham

-Charles Herbert (1892)
+Charles Herbert Cooper, 1892, Edenham

-Margaret Alice (1898)
+Margaret Alice Cooper, 1897, Edenham

-Eleanor Marion (1904)
+Eleanor Marion Cooper, 1904, Edenham

-George Ronald (1907)
+George Ronald Cooper, 1906, Edenham

-Frederick Gordon (1910).
+Frederick Gordon Cooper, 1910, Edenham

-Charles joined the war early on, enlisting on October 27th 1914 at Grimsby.
 Charles was committed to the war effort, resulting in him rising through the ranks.
 He was appointed Lance Corporal May 1917, to soon become a Lance Serjeant in July 1917.
 Just one month before his death, he was awarded the rank of Sergeant.

 A number of Charles’ medical records exist, which inform us that he worked as a game keeper before joining the war.
 However, the documents that are accessible remain in a bad state, making it challenging to understand his entire war experience.
 Nevertheless, we are still able to piece some information together.

 It appears that he had a quiet first few years of the war.
 The first date entered was 10.08.16 which simply stated he was wounded.
 Five days later, an entry claims he was shell shocked and concussed.
-Throughout the latter end of the year, he received another of other injuries which are unclear to decipher.
+Throughout the latter end of the year, he received other injuries which are unclear to decipher.

 In September 1917, he returned to England for medical reasons that are unclear, yet both the words ‘’face’’ and ‘’leg’’ are written on the form.
 He stayed at 2nd Western General Hospital, Manchester from 6.9.17- 14.10.17.
-A week later (25.10.17) he was recorded to have admitted to Ripon Hospital.
-He stayed there for 43 days until 7.12.17.
-It is likely that his injuries were so severe that he had to transfer hospitals for treatment.

 Although Charles’ precise whereabouts are unknown following his return to the frontline, it is probable that he was involved in pushing the enemy back from their final attempt to break the Western Front, better known as the Spring Offensive of 1918.
+On his records, he was only declared missing on April 2nd 1918.
+At an unknown date, he was later declared to have been killed on the day of his disappearance, March 22nd 1918.

 Charles’ pension and war medals were given to his wife Frances, who was still living in Edenham in 1919.